 - 'Provider' means an 'English higher education provider' as defined in Section 83 of HERA.
 'Eligible higher education provider' means a provider registered in the Approved (fee cap) part of the OfS's Register.5 - 8.
 'Funding', 'Grant(s)' and 'Money' are used synonymously in this document to mean financial support provided under section 39(1) of HERA by the OfS to the governing body of an eligible higher education provider in respect of expenditure incurred, or to be incurred, by the provider for the purposes of either or both of the following: - a.
 The provision of education by the provider. - b.
 The provision of facilities, and the carrying on of other activities, by the provider, which its governing body considers it is necessary or desirable to provide or carry on for the purposes of, or in connection with, education. - 9.
 'Recurrent grant' and 'recurrent funding' mean funding allocated on an annual basis in respect of operating expenditure incurred, or to be incurred, by the provider on its ongoing teaching and related activities for an academic year.
 It is largely calculated by formula, informed by data submitted by providers, and is set out in recurrent grant tables that the OfS will issue before the start of the academic year. - 10.
 'Capital funding' and 'capital grant' mean funding allocated in respect of capital expenditure incurred, or to be incurred, by the provider.
 Capital expenditure means money used to acquire or maintain fixed assets, such as land, buildings and equipment, and which is normally capitalised in the provider's audited annual accounts.
 It does not include expenditure on rent, or hiring or leasing of equipment and facilities.
-Capital grants must be used for the purposes set out in paragraphs 47 to 53. - 11.
+Capital grants must be used for the purposes set out in paragraphs 45 to 54. - 11.
 'Academic year' means the 12-month period 1 August to the following 31 July. - 12.
 'Financial year' means the 12-month period 1 April to the following 31 March. - 13.
-'Suspend' or 'suspension of' grant are used to mean that the amount of grant that was due to be paid in a particular time period will not be paid until the provider has met specific conditions, but will be payable (subject to any recalculation and adjustment that may apply) once the OfS confirms to the provider that it has met those conditions.
-Such conditions may relate to the provider's registration with the OfS (which could itself be suspended in whole or part), or to specific requirements it places on a provider for its funding purposes.
+'Suspend' or 'suspension of' grant are used to mean that the amount of grant that was due to be paid in a particular time period will not be paid until the provider has met specific conditions, but will be payable (subject to any recalculation and adjustment that may apply) once we confirm to the provider that it has met those conditions.
+Such conditions may relate to the provider's registration with the OfS (which could itself be suspended in whole or part), or to specific requirements it places on a provider for its funding purposes. - 14.
+'Withdraw' or 'withdrawal of' grant are used to mean that the amount of grant that was due to be paid in a particular time period will not be paid at all.
+This may apply to all OfS funding for a provider or to a particular element of its OfS grant.
+It may arise as a result of changes to the status of its registration with the OfS (such as its removal or suspension in whole or part from the OfS's Register), or for another reason arising from the terms and conditions of funding set out in this document or elsewhere.